 2 Proven Benefits of Data Scraping for Amateur Journalists

 One of the most interesting areas to develop recently in journalism is data journalism – that is using data to tell stories.
-Weather it is large data or graphs or info graphs, using it can add life and credibility to your journalistic pieces.
+Whether it is large data or graphs or info graphs, using it can add life and credibility to your journalistic pieces.
 Journalism is an extremely data-driven industry.
-You could be doing a research on school food quality or animal rights protection, or trying to unfold the truth about corruption among tax inspectors.
+You could be doing research on school food quality or animal rights protection, or trying to unfold the truth about corruption among tax inspectors.
 Regardless of the topic, any journalist meets the same obstacle – trouble with access to information.

 How to get the data?
-This is the question that every amateur journalist asks to himself/herself at the start of a project.
+This is the question that every amateur journalist asks himself/herself at the start of a project.
 We present 2 options to do so:

-- Spend many man hours browsing the internet and hand copy-pasting the data needed followed by another chunk of valuable time making sense of the data obtained and trying to save it in a desired format
+- Spend many man hours browsing the internet and hand copy-pasting the data needed followed by another chunk of valuable time making sense of the data obtained and trying to save it in the desired format

 - Get the data in the format you need with a web scraper

 Now you get the picture on why fewer and fewer people choose the first method and turn to data harvesting services or use online tools to do it themselves.
 Which brings us to our first proven benefit.

 People, in general, are in a constant struggle to save time, to do things more proactively but faster and when there is an opportunity to do something 10 times more effectively you are going to take it no matter what.
 When it comes to journalism this couldn’t be any more relevant.
 The industry is hectic, things, stories change their validity at a heartbeat: if you miss the sweet spot, your story is going to be neither interesting nor relevant.